 I love to collect different versions of fairytales, nursery rhymes, and classic stories.
 While we have many on our bookshelves, I'm always on the hunt for more.
 I recently discovered some new versions of our favorite fairy tales from Candlewick Press--most of them are fractured fairy tales with a twist on the classic story, and these picture books have inspired quite a bit of homeschool activities for fairy tales.
 I've found both boys returning to read the books again on their own.
 I snapped this photo with my phone of Asher looking at the pictures one morning while I was busy helping Jonah with a homeschool activity.
 His favorites are Yummy: Eight Favorite Fairy Tales, The Cow Tripped Over the Moon--A Nursery Rhyme Emergency, and Interrupting Chicken--a super cute, must-read!

 As a parent with interrupting children, I totally identified with the Papa Rooster in this one!
 While beginning our picture walk and pointing out book details (title, author, etc.) we informally talked about the Caldecott Award on the front of this one.
 My kids know that silver circle means it's a winner!

 Today I'm sharing ideas for how we've been using these fractured fairy tale picture books in our homeschool.
 Feel free to use these ideas as a starting to point have a little fairy tale fun at your house!

 Three Bears Size Sorting for Preschoolers

-I pulled out an preschool sorting activity using Goldilocks and the Tree Bears for Asher.
+I pulled out a preschool sorting activity using Goldilocks and the Tree Bears for Asher.
 He played this over and over.
-I was surprised to find him already using the terms “small, medium, and large” without instruction from me.
-He loved the little stories I had about each item in my bag–especially the different colored craft sticks which the bear doctor uses when they are sick.
-This activity was easy to set up–I just gathered items in three sizes.
+I was surprised to find him already using the terms "small, medium, and large" without instruction from me.
+He loved the little stories I had about each item in my bag--especially the different colored craft sticks which the bear doctor uses when they are sick.
+This activity was easy to set up--I just gathered items in three sizes.